vtphan/probably/README.md

 ## Example

-##### Graduate school admission data set
+[Dataset](https://stats.idre.ucla.edu/r/dae/logit-regression/): admission into UCLA's graduate school based on GRE score, GPA, and undergraduate school ranking.

-Prediction of [admission into UCLA's graduate school](https://stats.idre.ucla.edu/r/dae/logit-regression/) based on GRE score, GPA, and undergraduate school ranking.
+The snapshot below is taken from the visualization that is the result of running the example code above.

-As an example, the figure shows a data point with GRE=760, GPA=3.35, undergrad school ranking = 2.
+This snapshot shows a data point with GRE=760, GPA=3.35, undergrad school ranking = 2.
 The data point is predicted to be admited (class 1), with probability 0.83.
 Further, 85% of true positives have probabilities less than or equal to 0.83; and 16% of false positives have probabilities greater than 0.83.

 In this figure, we filtered and selected only data points whose predictions are agreed by 3 or more methods.